juniordiscart/local-wordpress-docker-https/README.md

 The following steps will be for when you're using `phpMyAdmin`.
 If you use a different database management tool, these steps should be a general guideline of what you should do.

-1. Sign in to your database with your root credentials as set up in the docker compose file.
+1. Sign in to your database with your root credentials as set up in the Docker compose file.
 2. Select the `wordpress` database, in the column on the left side, so that this database is active and selected.
 3. Go to the Import tab.
 4. Browse to the `.sql` file you got earlier from your database export.